-This appliance is a high efficiency, flueless catalytic flame effect gas fire.
-It provides radiant and convected warmth both efficiently and safely utilising the latest type catalytic converter and burner technology.
-The appliance does not require a flue system of any type as the catalytic converter cleans the flue products

-• The appliance incorporates a combustion monitoring system (Oxygen Depletion System).
+• This appliance is a high efficiency, flueless catalytic flame effect gas fire.
+It provides radiant and convected warmth both efficiently and safely utilising the latest type catalytic converter and burner technology. • The appliance does not require a flue system of any type as the catalytic converter cleans the flue products to provide a complete combustion system, which is intrinsically safe.
+It is designed to operate on Natural Gas and is factory set for operation on the gas type, and at the pressure stated on the appliance data plate. • The appliance incorporates a combustion monitoring system (Oxygen Depletion System).
 It must not be adjusted or put out of operation.
 If replaced then manufacturer's original parts must be used.

-• This appliance must be installed by a GAS SAFE registered person to ensure that the size of the room in which the appliance is to be installed is sufficient and the ventilation provision for that room is sufficient for the appliance.
+• This appliance must be installed by a competent(1) person to ensure that the size of the room in which the appliance is to be installed is sufficient and the ventilation provision for that room is sufficient for the appliance.
 Details of how to determine the suitable room size is given in section 3.1 of these instructions and details of how to determine suitable ventilation are given in section 4.1.